ShuanLim/week-7-challenge/README.md

 ## Purpose

-A web based application to find travel information to and from desired destinations that will include recent COVID-19 restrictions.
+A web based application to find travel information for a desired destination.

 ## User Story